eshita53/Programming-2-Assignment/README.md

 # Programming-2-Assignment-1
-This repo represents the solution to my  1st assignment of programming.
+This repo represents the solution to my  1st assignment of programming-2 course.

 # Installation
 It requires a Python environment